vikiru/kelbrum/kelbrum-docs/docs/index.md

 ## Overview

-**Kelbrum** is an anime recommendation system designed to suggest anime titles that are similar to those chosen by users.
-It employs **K-means++** clustering in combination with a custom distance function to group anime into `k` clusters.
-The custom distance function uses **Gower's distance** and assigns weighted values to each property of an anime such as its `type`, `genres`, `score` to accurately compute the distance between two separate anime.
+**Kelbrum** is an anime recommendation system designed to suggest anime titles similar to those chosen by users.
+It employs **K-means++** clustering with a custom distance function, which uses a combination of the **Manhattan** and **Dice** distance.
+The custom distance function assigns weighted values to each property of an anime such as its `title`, `genres`, `score` to compute the distance between two separate anime.

 The frontend of the project was initially set up using [Vite.js](https://vitejs.dev/) for development purposes, but has since transitioned to utilize [Create React App](https://create-react-app.dev/), in conjunction with [React](https://react.dev/), [React Router](https://reactrouter.com/), [TailwindCSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/).

 The backend of this project, aka the 'heart' of the project was built utilizing [Tensorflow.js](https://www.tensorflow.org/js/) in combination with external libraries such as [ml-kmeans](https://github.com/mljs/kmeans), [ml-distance](https://github.com/mljs/distance), and [simple-statistics](https://github.com/simple-statistics/simple-statistics).
+Additionally, to perform TF-IDF analysis on anime synopses, [natural](https://github.com/NaturalNode/natural) was used alongside [remove-stopwords](https://github.com/WorldBrain/remove-stopwords), [word-list](https://github.com/sindresorhus/word-list), and [lemmatizer](https://github.com/FinNLP/lemmatizer).

 Upon combining these two parts, the project comes together in the form, that is, **Kelbrum**.